 Originally created as the research component of NBCC’s Breast Cancer Deadline 2020® initiative, the Artemis Project® is an advocate-led collaboration of researchers and advocates that develops and implements research action plans to address overarching issues in breast cancer.
 The Artemis Project employs an innovative, mission-driven approach to strategic summits, catalytic workshops, and collaborative efforts of various stakeholders focusing on two areas:

-Artemis Project participants design and implement research plans and interact through an infrastructure maintained by NBCC that allows collaborations to thrive and progress rapidly.
+Artemis Project participants are scientists, clinicians, advocates, and other stakeholders, who interact through an infrastructure maintained by NBCC that allows collaborations to thrive and progress rapidly.
 The first Artemis Project, begun in 2011, focused on primary prevention.
-A five-year, strategic plan for the development of a preventive vaccine was developed and is being implemented.
+A strategic plan for the development of an Artemis preventive vaccine was developed and is being implemented.
 Initial seed grants were awarded to identify vaccine targets and begin pre-clinical work, and regular meetings occur to assess progress and readjust plans.
-These efforts have resulted in a preventive vaccine development plan presented to the Food and Drug Administration in 2018, with plans for a Phase I safety trial in 2020.
-We are also finalizing the Investigational New Drug application (IND) and discussing the Phase 2 clinical trial.
-In addition, the Artemis Project® participants continue to discuss other primary prevention topics, such as exploring aspects of the microbiome and risk stratification.
+In 2020, NBCC’s plan was accepted by the NCI PREVENT program to help advance a Phase 1 clinical trial.